 Scott Molnar explains the process for an applicant and how the various boards are a part of the process.
 He clarifies that the ZBA reviews the plan but approvals are subject to the site plan in accordance with the applicant and that the applicant has many steps towards approval.

-Mr. Ford, explained that during his conversations with Mike Ryan at the DOT is suspect of this plan and that he is concerned with the issues that are in relation to the septic, and the parking.
+Mr. Ford, explained that during his conversations with Mike Ryan at the DOT, he is suspect of this plan and that he is concerned with the issues that are in relation to the septic and the parking.

-Chair Rhoads explained that the concerns he has are actually Planning Board issues and that they will review their portion as it relates to the process.
+Chair Rhoads explained that the concerns he has are actually Planning Board issues and that the ZBA will review their portion as it relates to the process.
 The ZBA is focused on the variances.

 Susan Turner, expressed her concern that the plan is trying to fit a square peg in a round hole and that the plan should be modified to please the neighbors and the neighborhood.
 She is concerned with the repercussions that will be felt should this plan be approved as is.
 She would like the board to take their time prior to approval.